 |Vanderbilt University Medical Center|

-When a physician attends an accredited CME activity from one of the participating CME providers, they may be asked to provide their name, national provider identifier (NPI) or state license number, and the day and month of their birth.
+When a physician attends an accredited CME activity from one of the participating CME providers, they may be asked to provide their name, state license number or national provider identifier (NPI) and the day and month of their birth.
 The provider will upload this data into the system they already use to report activities, ACCME's Program and Activity Reporting System (PARS).
 This information will then be shared proactively with the Board.

 If they wish, physicians may choose not to use this system and to retain their own CME records, just as they do now.